Marguerite Henry: Biography

 Born to Louis and Anna Breithaupt, the youngest of five children, Henry was a native of Milwaukee, Wisconsin.
 Henry was stricken with rheumatic fever at the age of six, which kept her bedridden until the age of twelve.
 She was unable to attend school with other children due to her weak condition and the fear of spreading the illness to other people.
 While confined indoors, she discovered the joy of reading.
 Henry's love of animals started during her childhood.
 Soon afterwards, she also discovered a love for writing when her parents presented her with a writing desk for Christmas.
 Henry later said, "At last I had a world of my very own – a writing world, and soon it would be populated by all the creatures of my imagination."

 Henry sold her first story at the age of 11.
-A magazine had solicited articles about the four seasons from children, and she was paid $12 (now about $250) for "Hide-and-Seek in Autumn Leaves".
+The Delineator (a popular women's magazine) had solicited articles about the four seasons from children, and she was paid $12 (now about $250) for "Hide-and-Seek in Autumn Leaves".
 She often wrote about animals, such as dogs, cats, birds, foxes, and mules, but chiefly her stories focused on horses.

 She studied at Milwaukee State Teachers College.

-On May 5, 1923, she married Sidney Crocker Henry.
-During their 64 years of marriage they did not have any children, but instead had numerous pets that served as the inspiration for some of Marguerite's stories.
+After graduation she traveled to Wisconsin's North Woods with her family and met a traveling salesman from Sheboygan, Sidney Crocker Henry.
+On May 5, 1923, Henry married Sidney Henry in Milwaukee.
+The couple moved to the north side of Chicago where Henry launched her writing career by writing for magazines.
+During their 64 years of marriage they did not have any children, but instead had numerous pets that served as the inspiration for some of Henry's stories.
 They lived in Wayne, Illinois.

 In 1945, Henry began a 20-year collaboration with artist Wesley Dennis.
 "I had just finished writing Justin Morgan Had a Horse," she recalled, "and wanted the best horse artist in the world to illustrate it.
 So I went to the library, studied the horse books, and immediately fell in love with the work of Will James and Wesley Dennis.
 When I found out that Will James was dead, I sent my manuscript to Wesley Dennis."
 Henry and Dennis eventually collaborated on nearly 20 books.

 Misty of Chincoteague was published in 1947 and was an instant success.
 In 1961, it was adapted for film, as were Justin Morgan had a Horse (1972) and Brighty of the Grand Canyon (1967).
 San Domingo, the Medicine Hat Stallion was adapted for television as Peter Lundy and the Medicine Hat Stallion in 1977.

 Henry's last book was Brown Sunshine of Sawdust Valley, a 93-page novel published in September 1996, when she was 94 years old.
 Kirkus Reviews called it "Vintage Henry ...a lighthearted version of the old girl-meets-horse story; only this time, the horse is a mule."

 She died on November 26, 1997, at home in Rancho Santa Fe, California, after multiple strokes.